 Security means development.
-Security not hardware though it military may involve it. is not military activity though it Security may encompass it.
+Security not military hardware though involve it mav it.
+Security is not military activity though it may encompass it.
 Security is development and without development there can be no security.

 But security in international politics today is identified primarily with military security and a threat free environment.
 The Gulf crisis unequivocally proved that it is the military might alone that ensures security.